Paternity Leave, FMLA, and State Leave Laws

 California was the first state to offer paid paternity and maternity leave.
 It enacted its Paid Family Leave Insurance program in 2002.
 The program covers employees who earned at least $300 in a base period.
 The employee must also have contributed to state disability insurance (SDI).

-The program pays employees 60-70% of weekly wages earned five to 18 months before their coverage start date.
+The program pays employees 60-70% of weekly wages earned five to 18 months before their coverage starts.
 Several other states either have or plan to provide paid leave for fathers.
 These states include:

 Proposed Changes to Paternity Leave Laws

-Fathers taking leave to help care for their newborn offers many benefits.
-For example:
+Fathers taking leave to help care for their newborns offers many benefits, including: